MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Return From Vacation:**

-    - In the regular check-in process for Employee on return from Vacation, User verified and then request complete and refer to **Completed**stage.
+    - If employee returned, Muqeem status will change to the employee status as inside-kingdom status.

+    - If does not complete with muqeem integration, then it will process manually with validate the employee status, and that request complete with reqular check-in process,

         - *In The action field is following to,*